ChainSafe/forest-explorer/docs/api-documentation.md

 faucet.
 This is primarily intended for developers and testers who need tokens to interact with the network.
 Users provide a valid wallet address and specify the token type (`faucet_info`) they wish to receive.
-On success, the API returns a transaction ID confirming the token transfer.
+On success, the API returns a transaction hash confirming the token transfer.

 **Key points:**